Monterey Car Week: Exotics on Broadway

 Exotics on Broadway is a free public car show held in downtown Seaside, California during Monterey Car Week.
 The event includes supercars, hypercars, and modified exotic automobiles lined along Broadway Avenue and has entertained crowds since its debut in 2015.
 Its open access format has made it one of the most heavily attended gathering of the week, attracting large crowds each year.
 Automotive media have described the event as combining the atmosphere of a street festival with a showcase of high end and modified cars.
 In a 2019 feature, Hagerty characterized Exotics on Broadway as “a mishmash of modded metal and exuberant enthusiasts,” emphasizing the diversity of cars and personalities it brings together.

 Auctions

 Automobile auctions of classic cars are held at various times and locations on the Monterey Peninsula.
-They are held by auction houses such as Bonhams, RM Auctions, Russo and Steele, Gooding & Company, Mecum Auctions, and Rick Cole Auctions.
+They are held by auction houses such as Bonhams, Broad Arrow by Hagerty, GoodingChristie's, Mecum, and RM Sotheby's.
 Total sales in 2014 were $463,744,226, with the high sale being a 1962 Ferrari 250 GTO berlinetta for $38,115,000.